Rutgers logo

 • Required Pantheon hosting through OIT-Web Consulting Services (WCS)

-• Customization allowed, but maintenance is the responsibility of the unit
+• Customization provisionally allowed, but maintenance is the responsibility of the unit

 • Sharing of new features and functionality back to enterprise code base is encouraged